smir3/4.School_District_Analysis/README.md

 ![updated summary by school](https://user-images.githubusercontent.com/86159728/135696499-22d70df2-0505-43e1-96b4-dedfaf035fb4.jpg)

+- The school summary is the same between the updated and original per school summary dataframe, except for Thomas High School.
+- For Thomas High School, the average math score is lower (83.350937 versus 83.418349), the average reading score is higher (83.896082 versus 83.848930), the % passing math is lower (93.185690 versus 93.272171), the % passing reading is lower (97.018739 versus 97.308869), and the % overall passing is lower (90.630324 versus 90.948012).

 How are the top 5 and bottom 5 schools affected?

 Original Top 5 and Bottom 5 Schools: